yassinessadi/mastadon-data-hadoop-airflow-hbase/README.md

 sudo apt update
 sudo apt upgrade
 sudo vim
-# to exit from vim use without save:
+# to exit from vim without save use:
 Echap + :q!
 # to save & exit use
 echap + :wq
-for more help using vim please check: echap + :h
+# for more help using vim please check:
+echap + :h
 ```